-Academic Policies
+Academic Policies & Procedures

-Academic Fresh Start Policy
+Academic Forgiveness Policy

 Jefferson Community College recognizes that some students may begin college and receive poor grades.
-Often students stop attending and return many years later only to have grades from their academic history negatively impact their current academic status.
+Students stop attending and return many years later only to have grades from their academic history negatively impact their current academic status.